TRamadan/WeatherAppNew/README.md

 ## Instructions

-To run this project follow the following steps :-
+Follow these steps to operate the project :-

 - open the project on your editor (VScode , atom , ... )
 - open the terminal in the project main root